Uzbekistan Discovery Trails : April 25th to May 2nd

 - Rs 2500/- Discount ( For our regular guests)

-- Stay will be in Standard category hotels and Bed n Breakfast places with good reviews on a double/twin sharing basis.
+- Stay will be in Standard/Deluxe category hotels and Bed n Breakfast places with good reviews on a double/twin sharing basis.
+All the stays chosen are 3.5* very highly rated properties.

 - Local and Western food is available at most places.